-The Lions Gate Bridge gets all the kudos and much of the postcard space, but that's arguably due to being bookended by Stanley Park and the looming mountains.
-For many, the hulking green bridge itself is not nearly as picturesque as the Burrard Bridge that spans False Creek.
-Built to link downtown to Kitsilano and crammed with art deco flourishes – torch-like lamps at either end and a jutting ship's-prow motif signifying the region's seafaring heritage – the yellow-painted lovely was opened in 1932.
+Lions Gate Bridge gets all the kudos and much of the postcard space, but that's arguably due to being bookended by Stanley Park and the looming mountains.
+For many, the hulking green construction itself is not nearly as picturesque as the elegant Burrard Bridge that spans False Creek.
+Built to link downtown to Kitsilano and crammed with art-deco flourishes – torch-like lamps at either end, a jutting ship's-prow motif signifying the region's seafaring heritage – the yellow-painted lovely was opened in 1932.

 The inauguration wasn't just a simple ribbon-cutting affair.
 Instead, a Royal Canadian Airforce seaplane was flown under the bridge deck to kick things off in a rather nail-biting fashion.
 Perhaps there'll be an attempt to recreate the festive spectacle for the centenary in a few years time.
 Or perhaps not.